 3d CSS Gallery

 This is a more creative and advanced take on the basic gallery templates and layouts normally used.
 The design is based on both CSS and JS and HTML to get this mesmerizing result.
 It starts out with the images placed in a manner that resembles a bookshelf on the wall shelf.
 Proper use of shadows and lighting adds that extra 3D appeal.
 The images are placed on different blocks so that it is easier to view.
 Furthermore, it uses the Zoom in and out effect when navigating the different sections.

 And for the navigating purpose, a menu with the shelves are placed on top.
 Surely one that is appealing visually, anyone who lands on the site will be impressed with the amount of effort this CSS Image gallery showcases.
 Follow the link below to get a closer look into the structure the creators have used.

 CSS Gallery Hover Effect

-This CSS image Gallery is the ideal design one can opt for if they are looking to add a creative touch on any of their portfolios, photography site, galleries and more.
+This CSS image Gallery is the ideal design one can opt for if they want to add a creative touch on any of their portfolios, photography site, galleries and more.
 Various Images are placed horizontally atop each other for a more organized and clean interface.
-What’s more is that atop each of the image, there is an animated card that further showcases the details.
+What’s more is that atop each image, there is an animated card that further showcases the details.
 When hovered over the images, the animated transparent card displays itself with a simple flex effect.
 The CSS based transition reverses itself when exiting.
-Based entirely on CSS and HTML coding structure, it is easy to implement this design onto your site as well.
+Based entirely on CSS and HTML coding structure, it is easy to implement this design onto your site.
 As the whole infrastructure is flexible you can easily change the fonts used, adjust the size and more with a few changes on the code.